Enrolling in Marketplace Coverage for 2023

 What you should know about open enrollment

-The open enrollment period for 2022 health insurance coverage through marketplaces and other individual plans is here.
-The National Association of Insurance Commissioners (NAIC) has what you need to know to enroll.
+The open enrollment period for 2023 health insurance coverage through marketplaces and other individual plans begins on November 1.
+The National Association of Insurance Commissioners (NAIC) shares what you need to know to enroll.

 The NAIC’s Health Insurance Shopping Tool provides a three-step process to compare different health insurance policies.
 Use the tool to understand how different policies support your health care needs.

 What to Look For

 If your plan is no longer available in 2023, you should receive a notice from your insurer and the marketplace.
 Even if your plan is continuing, it pays to shop around and check whether the doctors and/or hospitals your family uses are in the plan’s networks.

 If you’re looking for a new plan, there are four categories of health insurance plans to choose from on the marketplace—bronze, silver, gold, and platinum.
 They're broken down by how costs are shared between you and your insurer.
 A fifth category, catastrophic, is available for consumers under 30 years of age or who face a hardship in accessing the other plans.
 Learn more about the different plans and network types.

 If you have questions about the health insurance marketplace in your state, contact your state insurance department.
 For more information on NAIC activity on health care reform, visit the Health Care Reform Special Section.